 (I might be using the term “board” games a little loosely… but generally I mean games that aren’t body activities like Simon Says etc. You know, I mean games where you sit around the table and play together, board or no board haha.)

-Here’s a list of our favorite board games to play as a family (with my kids ages 3 and 4).
+Here’s a list of our favorite board games for ages 3 and up to play as a family – (we play all these games with my kids ages 3 and 4).

 Fun Board Games for Kids Ages 3-5+ (And Their Parents) to Play As a Family: